HumanSignal/label-studio/docs/source/guide/storedata.md

 ### Create a connection with Docker Compose

-When you start Label Studio using Docker Compose, you start it using a PostgreSQL database:
+To create a connection with Docker Compose, use a PostgreSQL database by running the following command:

 ```bash
 docker-compose up -d
 ```